EMIT-leadership-development/emit/_products/projectLeader.md

 ---
 name: Support a Project Leader
 description_html: >-
-  <p>EMIT values the team members that make what we do successful.
+  <p>EMIT values the team members who make what we do successful.
 We have
   project leaders all over the world that took up the call of raising exceptional leaders in the counties that they represent.
 They do this as volunteers and would appreciate all the support they can get to be sustained